anastasiaskim/harmonicaiv3/VERTICAL_SLICE_PRD_1_TXT_TO_AUDIO.md

     - Display of loading/processing states during audio generation.
     - Basic error message display for failed operations.
 - **Backend (Supabase Edge Functions):**
-    - Endpoint to receive .txt file or pasted text.
+    - `upload-ebook` Edge Function to receive .txt file or pasted text, validate input, and create `ebooks` and `chapters` records in Supabase PostgreSQL with the input text.
-    - Validation of input (e.g., text is not empty, file is .txt).
-    - Storage of the input text (e.g., in Supabase PostgreSQL or temporary storage if not persisted long-term for this slice).
-    - Integration with ElevenLabs API to convert the received text to audio using the selected voice.
+    - `generate-audio` Edge Function to take a chapter ID and voice ID, integrate with ElevenLabs API to convert the chapter's text to audio, store the generated MP3 in Supabase Storage, and return its URL.
-    - Storage of the generated audio file (MP3) in Supabase Storage.
-    - Endpoint to return the URL or stream of the generated audio to the frontend.
 - **Infrastructure:**
     - Basic Supabase setup (relevant tables for text/audio metadata if needed, storage bucket for audio).